dylan-wu/vault/Content/Coding/How to create your own obsidian plugin.md

 ### Compiling and running the Plugin

 There are a lot of files already, but only three of them really matter right now.

+- `main.ts` File, which contains the plugin's code.
+- `styles.css` File, which contains a corresponding Style Sheet